Hyundai Veloster review

 Our choice: Veloster 1.6 GDi Blue Drive

 The Veloster is good to drive and handles quite well, but it's not about to upset the performance car order just yet.
-The steering is accurate and the suspension delivers quite a comfortable ride while still being firm enough to create at least some illusion of sportiness.
-Unfortunately the non-turbocharged 1.6-litre petrol engine does struggle for power and isn't the most refined unit in the world - even the smallest VW Scirocco 1.4 TSI will outsprint it to 60mph and is much more refined.
-A twin-clutch automatic is available as an option, but there is no diesel engine to choose from.
+The steering is accurate and the ride is comfortable yet firm enough to create at least some illusion of sportiness.
+However, the 1.6 GDi petrol engine does struggle for power and isn’t the most refined unit around.
+Even the smallest VW Scirocco 1.4 TSI will outsprint it to 60mph and is much more refined.
+A twin-clutch automatic is available as an option, but there is no diesel option to choose from.
 The range-topping Turbo model is still not especially quick, but it does have 184bhp and 265Nm of torque, which is 33 per cent more power and 59 per cent more torque than the standard car.
 The steering has also been tweaked and the dampers stiffened for flatter cornering, which makes it more fun on a winding B-road.